Lindsay Maleson represents academic medical centers, teaching hospitals, medical schools and hospital systems.

 I represent teaching hospitals and medical schools with respect to attaining and maintaining ACGME and AOA accreditation of their graduate medical education (GME) programs.
 I handle appeals and reconsiderations, program information forms and institutional review documents, affiliation agreements, site visit preparation, institutional and residency program structure, duty hour compliance, policies, resident contracts, unique medico-legal or accreditation problems and litigation pertaining to GME.
 I am currently helping clients to prepare for the transition to ACGME’s Next Accreditation System and have presented on this topic.

-I counsel clients with respect to consent and records issues, patient treatment matters and HIPAA compliance.
+I counsel clients with respect to consent and records issues, patient treatment matters and HIPAA compliance, with particular attention to the evolving digital health landscape.
 I advise clients with respect to HIPAA breaches, including representation before the Office for Civil Rights.
 I have presented on HIPAA breaches numerous times, most recently focusing on the changes brought about by the Omnibus Rule.

 What do you see on the horizon?